NCBI-Hackathons/Viral-VDAP/README.md

 - FASTA file of your adapter sequences.

 **If you don't have your own reference genome, follow these steps:**
-1) Go to https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/find-data/virus and select “Search by Virus".
+1) Go to https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/find-data/virus and select "Search by Virus".
 2) Begin typing the name of your virus.
 You can use taxonomic groups (e.g., Human gammaherpesvirus...) or common names (e.g., Kaposi's sarcoma-associated herpesvirus... don’t worry, it’s an autofill, you don’t have to type the whole thing).
-3) On the filter panel on the left, click “Nucleotide Sequence Type,” then check “RefSeq.”
+3) On the filter panel on the left, click "Nucleotide Sequence Type", then check "RefSeq".
 4) Select the sequence you want, then download the FASTA file.

 # Overview of pipeline steps